-There is currently a window of opportunity African countries in manufacturing.
-Rising wages in Asia, rebalancing in China, strong regional growth in Africa and improving policies and institutions are creating positive conditions for manufacturing, and there is significant room to develop manufacturing output.
-However, the window of opportunity in labour-intensive manufacturing is closing fast (possibly in the next 20-30 years) due to increasing mechanisation and automation.
-Intense competition from Asian countries (e.g. Vietnam, Cambodia, Bangladesh) who have similar or lower wages, higher productivity, better infrastructure, more skilled labour forces, and higher levels of integration into GVCs is also a major challenge.
-In order to take advantage of the current opportunities, Kenya needs to act fast to develop its manufacturing sector, as other African countries will be looking to do the same.
+Industrialisation is a crucial factor for job creation and successful economic transformation, but the share of manufacturing in Kenya’s GDP has been in decline for over a decade.
+There is currently an open window of opportunity for African manufacturing; rising wages in much of Asia, rebalancing in China, strong regional growth and steadily improving policies and institutions across Africa are creating positive conditions for growth in the sector.
+However, Africa’s window of opportunity is closing fast, and may only last the next 20 to 30 years, due to increasing digitalisation in global manufacturing.
+Intense competition from Asian countries (such as Vietnam, Cambodia, Bangladesh) which have lower wages, higher productivity, better infrastructure, more skilled labour forces, and higher levels of integration into global value chains than African countries is also a major challenge.
+In order to take advantage of the current opportunity, Kenya needs to act fast to develop its manufacturing sector, as other African countries will be looking to do the same.

 What SET did

-Leading SET researchers from ODI, local consultant Anzetse Were and KAM consultant Gituro Wainaina worked closely with KAM to develop a policy priority plan around manufacturing.
-As the target audience for the work was to reach and influence politicians and other policy-makers, the team decided to develop a concise 10-point booklet listing priorities for manufacturing, with corresponding suggested ‘actions’ informed by expert analysis of the current state of the Kenyan manufacturing sector.
-The 10 points covered issues including land accessibility and ownership, energy, value chains, public-private sector collaboration and labour market skills, and for each a selection of tailored policy solution (actions) were suggested.
-In order to be as comprehensive as possible, the content was developed with active inputs from the Office of the President of Kenya, the State Department for the Environment, the State Department for Trade, Kenya Industrial Estates, IDB Capital Kenya, KEPSA, MSEA, TMEA, ICDC and the KAM Board.
+From the roundtable, attended by policymakers from the Ministry of Industry, the office of the UK Department of International Development (DFID) in Kenya and the Kenya Association of Manufacturers (KAM) amongst others, came a partnership between ODI and KAM to promote manufacturing further up the policy agenda.
+Leading SET programme researchers, KAM consultant Gituro Wainaina and Anzetse Were worked closely to develop a 10-point policy plan booklet for Kenyan manufacturing, with a foreword from the CEO and Chairperson of KAM.
+The policy plan covered issues including land accessibility and ownership, energy, value chains, public-private sector collaboration and labour market skills, and for each, tailored policy solutions were offered.
+In order to be as comprehensive as possible, the content was developed with active inputs from the Office of the President of Kenya, the State Department for the Environment, the State Department for Trade, Kenya Industrial Estates, IDB Capital Kenya, Kenyan Private Sector Association (KEPSA), the Micro and Small Enterprise Authority (MSEA), TradeMark East Africa (TMEA), ICDC and the KAM Board.

 Capacity building impacts